Work Here?

 2019

 Pipe.com provides a platform that helps small to mid-size businesses access capital quickly and easily.
 The platform allows businesses to unlock funding with a single click, charging a flat fee that adjusts based on the business's sales.
-This flexible payment model is designed for businesses with varying income levels.
+This flexible payment model is particularly beneficial for companies with varying income levels.
 Unlike traditional financing methods that often involve lengthy approval processes and strict requirements, Pipe.com uses secure live data to assess the health of a business, ensuring an unbiased approach to capital access.
-This data-driven method has enabled over 23,000 business owners to obtain funding without giving up equity, as businesses can convert their revenue into upfront capital without personal warrants or covenants.
-The goal of Pipe.com is to eliminate the friction and bias associated with traditional financing, providing a user-friendly solution for entrepreneurs and business owners.
+This data-driven method has enabled over 23,000 business owners to obtain funding without giving up equity or control of their companies.
+Pipe.com aims to simplify the financing process for entrepreneurs, making it easier for them to secure the capital they need to grow their businesses.

 Help us improve and share your feedback!
 Did you find this helpful?